giogodo/MaidenLands/README.md

 where users can create their own content as well; content such as quests, stories, locations and much more.
 User created content could be sold and purchased in markets and merchants in the "Maiden Lands".

-## Will it help in some way ?
+## Will it help in some other way as well ?
-1. Apart from a complete game, the goal of this project will be to develop a ***plug and play robust and complete game development framework for unity*** which will benefit anyone looking to develop their own game using unity as well as freelancers, small independent studios and start-ups, by providing them community driven battle tested tools.
+1. Apart from a complete game, the goal of this project will be to develop an ***open source, plug and play, robust and complete game development framework for unity*** which will benefit anyone looking to develop their own game using unity as well as freelancers, small independent studios and start-ups, by providing them community driven battle tested tools.
-2. Developers who will contribute will have their part of budget share, collected through donations and crowd-funding, (amount will base on a certain criteria).
+2. Developers will have a chance to contribute and test their skills, those who will contribute will have their part of budget share, collected through donations and crowd-funding, (amount will base on a certain criteria).

 ## Art style & Concept art
 1. The game will have realistic art style in terms of terrain, vegetation, characters and other assets, the best example for this game's *__art style, lightning, mood and atmosphere is Remedy Entertainment's Alan wake.__*